s4hri/dockyman/dockyman/model/DOCKYMAN.md

    **Key Points:**
    - `image:` Defines the base image name.
    - `build:` Customizes the image build to match the user and group configurations of the host.
-   - `profiles:` As with the base image, this section specifies which nodes the service applies to.
+   - `dockyman.node:` As with the base image, this section specifies which nodes the service applies to.

 6. **Configure the Main Compose File**:
    Update the `compose.yaml` services that will run Local Docker Images during the deployment process.